WI - Jeanine B. v. Walker

 FILED: June 1, 1993; Supplemental Complaint, June 2, 1999

 SETTLEMENT REACHED: December 2, 2002

 Children’s Rights, along with co-counsel the American Civil Liberties Foundation of Wisconsin, Gray, Plant, Mooty, Mooty & Bennett, P.A. and Dorsey & Whitney LLP, prosecuted this case against the Governor of Wisconsin on behalf of all Milwaukee children in child welfare custody.
 The Complaint and Supplemental Complaint alleged violations of children’s constitutional and federal statutory rights.
 The parties settled the case in 2002.
 Through the Settlement Agreement and ongoing monitoring and enforcement efforts, Children’s Rights has helped spur substantial reforms in Milwaukee:

-- As of 2013, the rate of abuse in care is at an historic low of 0.15 percent, with an impressive 99 percent of children visited monthly by their case managers.
+- As of 2014, the rate of abuse in care was at only 0.24 percent, with an impressive 98 percent of children visited monthly by their case managers.

-- Only 24 percent of children in out-of-home care in 2013 had been in care for 24 months or more, compared to 63 percent in 2003.
+- On average each month in 2014, only 27 percent of children in out-of-home care had been in care for 24 months or more, compared to 63 percent in 2003.

-- Caseloads – which formerly could exceed 100 children per caseworker – averaged 13.6 children per caseworker in 2013, well within professional standards.
+- Caseloads – which formerly could exceed 100 children per caseworker – averaged 15 children in 2014, within professional standards.